-I’m helping to lead the fight to enact aggressive policies to combat climate change.
-The science has spoken, and the debate is over.
-We are now left with the considerable task of crafting a fair, sensible system of curbing carbon emissions.
-To that end, I support large-scale efforts to reduce our reliance on fossil fuels and accelerate the adoption of clean energy technologies through legislation and sensible regulation like President Obama’s Clean Power Plan.
-I’m also proud to have co-authored the only bipartisan climate bill in the Senate, the Super Pollutants Act, with Republican Senator Susan Collins of Maine.
+There’s still much more to do.
+That’s why I worked across the aisle with Republican Senator Susan Collins of Maine to co-author one of the only bipartisan climate bills in the Senate, the Super Pollutants Act.
 Our bill focuses on reducing the outflow of a class of greenhouse pollutants called Short-Lived Climate Pollutants, or SLCPs.
-These so-called “super pollutants” do much more damage, in a shorter amount of time, than carbon dioxide.
+These so-called “super pollutants” do much more damage in a shorter amount of time than carbon dioxide.
 By targeting these pollutants, like methane from landfills and HFCs from air conditioners, we can save millions of lives and prevent irreversible climate damage, all while we work toward a binding international agreement on carbon dioxide emissions.

 Finally, we need to be working to preserve open spaces so that future generations can enjoy the awe-inspiring beauty of nature.
-During my time in the Senate, I have helped secured several changes that will help protect open space in Connecticut.
-I fought to permanently authorize the Land and Water Conservation Fund (LWCF), which is the main federal program used to preserve, develop, and ensure access to outdoor recreation activities.
+During my time in the Senate, I have helped secure several changes that will help protect open space in Connecticut.
+I fought to permanently fund and authorize the Land and Water Conservation Fund (LWCF), which is the main federal program used to preserve, develop, and ensure access to outdoor recreation activities.